Glass Painting Techniques - History and Ideas You Can Apply

 Though slightly forgotten nowadays, the intricate art of glass painting was once the most dominant form of painting in Europe.
 Artworks created with a multitude of glass painting techniques decorated walls of the medieval religious buildings that were visited by millions of people who never got the chance to observe a portrait or a landscape painting.
 This applied art, almost a thousand-year-old, is multifaceted, to say the least.
-The nature of glass art incorporates numerous elements including aesthetic appeal, complex compositions, and consideration for effects which appear once painted glass is exposed to light sources.
-Developed in the 9th-century Germany, the art of painting glass reached its peak in the 17th century with numerous Gothic cathedrals graced by the stained glass masterpieces.
+The nature of painting on glass incorporates numerous elements including aesthetic appeal, complex compositions, and consideration for effects that appear once painted glass is exposed to light sources.
+Developed in the 9th-century Germany, the art of glass painting reached its peak in the 17th century with numerous Gothic cathedrals graced by the stained glass masterpieces.
 The very first motifs were abstract, composed of numerous pieces of colored glass, as the artists lacked the tools and the materials needed to embody details and figurative forms.
-In the middle ages, religious motifs took central stage and glass stained windows often served as a tool for illustrating the scenes from the Bible to an illiterate crowd.
+In the middle ages, religious motifs took the central stage and stained glass painting on windows often served as a tool for illustrating the scenes from the Bible to an illiterate crowd.

 Enamel Glass Painting Tips